Young Czech Party: Decline

 The Young Czechs began to dissolve in the 1890s.
-Problems with the Young Czech reign: the party's inability to win legislation adequate to satisfy rising Czech expectations and needs; government suppression of the labor and radical youth movements, with resultant curtailment of civil liberties; bitter disputes among party leaders and factions; opportunistic tactics that discouraged progressives and induced them to quit the party.
+Problems with the Young Czech reign were the party's inability to win legislation adequate to satisfy rising Czech expectations and needs; government suppression of the labor and radical youth movements, with resultant curtailment of civil liberties; bitter disputes among party leaders and factions; and opportunistic tactics that discouraged progressives and induced them to quit the party.

 From 1901 on, the party faced stern competition at the polls from newly founded parties that exploited weaknesses in the Young Czech social and economic programs and organizational structure.
 The Russian Revolution of 1905 stimulated strikes and other mass movements in the Czech Lands.
 In the parliamentary election of 1907 Young Czechs lost heavily to the Social Democrats and Agrarians.

 In February 1918, the party formally merged with a new coalition, the Czech State Right Democratic Party, which later, under the Republic, became the National Democratic Party headed by Karel Kramář.